Habersham County, Georgia: Politics

-Bruce Palmer serves as Chairman of the Board of County Commissioners as of January 2021.
+Ty Akins serves as chairman of the Board of County Commissioners as of July 2022.

 Since 2011, Habersham County has been represented in the Georgia House of Representatives by Republican member Terry Rogers.
 Habersham County was represented in the US House of Representatives as part of the 10th District.
 Representative Charlie Norwood represented the county for one month, until his death (February 13, 2007).
 The seat remained vacant until a special election in July 2007, which was won by Republican Paul Broun, an Athens physician.
 Broun served in the House until 2014, when he ran unsuccessfully for the Republican nomination for the U.S. Senate seat vacated by the retiring Saxby Chambliss.

 With the 2012 reapportionment, Habersham County became part of the 9th congressional district.
 Former Georgia House of Representatives member Doug Collins won the seat in the 2016 election.

 Habersham county is the current home of former governor Nathan Deal after his term expired in 2019.

 Habersham County became the first Second Amendment sanctuary county in Georgia on January 13, 2020.

 Prison

 The Georgia Department of Corrections operates the Arrendale State Prison in an unincorporated area in the county, near Alto.

 Lee Arrendale State Prison was built in 1926.
-The prison was named after Lee Arrendale, former Chairman of the Georgia Board of Corrections, after he and his wife were killed in a plane crash.
+The prison was named after Lee Arrendale, former chairman of the Georgia Board of Corrections, after he and his wife were killed in a plane crash.
 The facility was originally constructed as a tuberculosis (TB) hospital, when treatment consisted primarily of rest in sanatoriums.
 It operated until the mid-1950s; with antibiotics, TB was better controlled and such hospitals were no longer needed.
 The facility was transferred to the Georgia Prison system.

 Once acquired by the Georgia Department of Corrections, it was first used to house youthful offenders from ages 18–25.
 Over a short amount of time, Lee Arrendale prison gained a bad reputation as the second most violent all-male prison in the state.
 In 2005, however the Department of Corrections decided to make the prison an exclusive general purpose women's prison.
 As a result of the prison's past troubles and reputation for violence, the state decided to make this change to improve the prison's status in the state.
 In March 2006, the prison took in 350 women prisoners from Georgia's overflowing jail system to start this process.